Public Art

 Assembled alto saxophones.

 “Ornithology” is an installation by Willie Cole in the New Terminal at Kansas City International Airport.
 The work consists of twelve larger-than-life birds made entirely from alto saxophones.
-Suspended from the ceiling in City Market-themed Retail Node B, this suspended artwork is a tribute to Kansas City native son and jazz great, Charlie “Yardbird” Parker, and his 1946 tune titled "Ornithology".
+Suspended from the ceiling in City Market-themed Retail Atrium B, this suspended artwork is a tribute to Kansas City native son and jazz great, Charlie “Yardbird” Parker, and his 1946 tune titled "Ornithology".
 The birds were constructed in the historic 18th & Vine District in Kansas City and installed in the New Terminal on October 24, 2022, with support from project partners Lillian Cho, Lighting Director Hortense Duthilleux, and Mike “The Horn Doctor” Corrigan of BAC Music.

 Photos by from the ground UP photography, 2022.